opencord/docs/charts/helm.md

 > Code](../developer/getting_the_code.md) guide, you'll find it in
 > `~/cord/helm-charts`.

+**IMPORTANT: All the helm commands needs to be executed from within this directory**

 ### Add the CORD repository to helm

 If you don't want to download the repository, you can just add the OPENCord charts to your helm repo: